John-bess4/rc1023-code-solutions/html-skeleton/html-skeleton-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- Where do you put non-visible content about the HTML document?
+- Where do you put non-visible content about the HTML document? goes in the head section
 - Where do you put visible content about the HTML document?
+  In the body section

-- Where do the `<head>` and `<body>` tags go in a valid HTML document?
+- Where do the `<head>` and `<body>` tags go in a valid HTML document? head comes before the body

-- What is the purpose of a `<!DOCTYPE>` declaration?
+- What is the purpose of a `<!DOCTYPE>` declaration? specifies the html version and rules for proper rendering

 ## Notes